Interferon (Intron A)

 - Itchy, dry skin or rashes

-- Sudden muscle or joint pain – let your doctor or nurse know if you have this
+- Sudden sharp muscle, joint or bone pain – let your doctor or nurse know if you have this

 Between 1 and 10 in every 100 people have one or more of these.

-- Damage to heart muscle, which is usually temporary but for a small number of people may be permanent – your doctor will check your heart before and after your treatment
+- Damage to heart muscle, which is usually temporary.
+For a small number of people the changes may be permanent.
+Your doctor will check your heart before and after your treatment

 - Women may stop having periods (amenorrhoea) – this may only be temporary

-- An allergic reaction to the drug – let your doctor or nurse know immediately if you have swelling of the hands, feet, ankles, face, lips, mouth, or throat or any difficulty in swallowing or breathing
+- An allergic reaction to the drug – let your doctor or nurse know straight away if you have swelling of the hands, feet, ankles, face, lips, mouth, or throat or any difficulty in swallowing or breathing

-- Feeling thirsty and a dry mouth – drink plenty of fluids and brush your teeth at least twice a day to prevent dental problems
+- Feeling thirsty and a dry, sore mouth – drink plenty of fluids and brush your teeth at least twice a day to prevent dental problems

 - High blood pressure